Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Technological extremophilia:  3/5
 	11. Stress/Boredom rating:  3/5 (Eustress)
 	12. Kind of person most protected:  Automotive fans and racers.
-	13. Special categories:  Hypersmooth
+	13. Special categories:  Hypersmooth, Rehabilitative
 	14. Conversion potential:  Unknown
 5. Stasis Controller
+	1. Challenge cured:  Biological embargo
+	2. Challenge cure interpretation:  Biological embargoes prevent a system from importing "technologies, machinery, capital, and experts from other systems in the Commonwealth that would otherwise aid it in producing biological goods."
+As I interpret stasis controllers, it's a technology fundamentally about approaching biological materials production with appropriate patience.
+If biological embargoes are levied against systems that are not believed to have the foresight to utilize biotechnologies appropriately, then the stasis controller technology represents the proof of patient and thoughtful intentions.
+This dovetails with my interpretation of Beyonder Engines as incorporating long-term ecological planning, too; the technologies are right next to each other on the tech tree.
-	1. Mechanism proposal:  This technology is a straightforward joke about a real yet productive method: it's about the controlled use of entropy to achieve productive aims.
+	3. Mechanism proposal:  This technology is a straightforward joke about a real yet productive method: it's about the controlled use of entropy to achieve productive aims.
 That's it!
 It's just about using slow processes to achieve better results in many fields, most notably agriculture, chemistry, and ecology.
 Some of these people are true heart craftsmen, but people trying to "productively" skive off work have also likely sunk a lot of effort into researching this kind of thing!
-	2. Narrative indicator:  Where the "infrastructure" of "a stasis controller" is set up, preserved foods are more common, as are hardwood forests, and the stores are better stocked with imperishable goods that don't need to move quickly to be profitable.
+	4. Narrative indicator:  Where the "infrastructure" of "a stasis controller" is set up, preserved foods are more common, as are hardwood forests, and the stores are better stocked with imperishable goods that don't need to move quickly to be profitable.
-	3. Narrative indicator:  Although it contributes little to the headline productive potential of stasis controller technologies, a society that has implemented these is probably better at giving people time and space to recover when they need it, because under this rule more of the economy is built in a way that treats the passage of time as a good thing.
+	5. Narrative indicator:  Although it contributes little to the headline productive potential of stasis controller technologies, a society that has implemented these is probably better at giving people time and space to recover when they need it, because under this rule more of the economy is built in a way that treats the passage of time as a good thing.
 "Time heals all wounds," may be wholly true with sufficiently advanced technology.
-	4. Categorization:  This is the first 'Failsafe' technologies that I've described.
+	6. Categorization:  This is the first 'Failsafe' technologies that I've described.
 There's nothing about the Failsafe technologies that is likely to fail destructively, which isn't to say that they don't create their own risks of failure.
 Systems of stasis control are just likely to come apart gently as people get bored of them.
-	5. Bureaucratic waste analysis:  As society includes more people who love jobs where they get to take their time with everything, it takes longer and longer for the paperwork to get done.  ...still, I rate this as 'pure', because it only gets pathetic rather than destructive.
+	7. Bureaucratic waste analysis:  As society includes more people who love jobs where they get to take their time with everything, it takes longer and longer for the paperwork to get done.  ...still, I rate this as 'pure', because it only gets pathetic rather than destructive.
 Serene as a stilled pond, and just as inactive.
-	6. Utopic rating:  5/5
+	8. Utopic rating:  5/5
-	7. Public protection rating:  5/5
+	9. Public protection rating:  5/5
-	8. Technological smoothness:  5/5
+	10. Technological smoothness:  5/5
-	9. Technological extremophilia:  1/5
+	11. Technological extremophilia:  1/5
-	10. Stress/Boredom rating:  1/5 (Dull)
+	12. Stress/Boredom rating:  1/5 (Dull)
-	11. Kind of person most protected:  Cheesemakers.
+	13. Kind of person most protected:  Cheesemakers.
-	12. Special categories:  Hypersmooth, Luddistic, Failsafe
+	14. Special categories:  Hypersmooth, Luddistic, Failsafe
-	13. Conversion potential:  Unknown
+	15. Conversion potential:  Unknown
 6. Branching Facility
 	1. Mechanism proposal:  The literally described mechanism of duplicating people should be physically possible at some level of technology.
 The literalist interpretation is viable here, and can remain viable even if the achronal nature of Beyonders is not granted a similar literalist interpretation.
 I'll call this the Separatist interpretation.
 	2. Mechanism proposal:  A one-party consent method of reproduction that preferentially reproduces the most trusting people in society..?
 Hm, that sounds a lot like rape.
 I'll call this the Unionist interpretation.